Pederzh/RASD-DD-Software-Engineering-2-Class/README.md

 the	use	cases	 that	describe	 them,	and	 the	models	describing	requirements	and	specification	 for	 the problem	under	consideration.
 You	are	to use	a	suitable	mix	of	natural	language,	UML, and	Alloy.

-RASD (Requirement Analysis and Specification Document): https://bit.ly/3qYutCU

 ## DD (Design Document)
 The Design	document	(DD) must	contain	a	functional	description	of	the	system,	and	any	other	view	you find	useful	to	provide.
 You	should	use	all	the	UML	diagrams	you	need	to	provide	a	full	description	of the	 system.

+## Deliverables
+RASD (Requirement Analysis and Specification Document): https://bit.ly/3qYutCU

 DD (Design Document): https://bit.ly/3CD5APc